I can’t keep count of the number of times I have been asked to convert Word documents to PDF, so here is a whole post dedicated to the topic!

 Step 3

-Select the options button to adjust settings before selecting publish.
-These options will ensure that you are exporting a tagged pdf.
+Select the options button to adjust the settings before selecting publish.
+These options will ensure that you are exporting a tagged PDF.

 Step 4